Bernd Fabritius: Early life and education

 Fabritius was born in Agnita, Sibiu County, Romania, and is a Transylvanian Saxon.
 His father was an insurance merchant and his mother was a bank clerk.
 He attended the German-language high school Samuel von Brukenthal National College in Sibiu in the early-1980s before working briefly as an assistant teacher.
 He left communist Romania with his family and settled in the Bavarian town of Waldkraiburg in 1984; he has said his family and other Romanian Germans left Romania with a heavy heart and only due to state pressure of the then-communist regime.
 From 1985 until 1988, he studied at the Bavarian University of Applied Sciences for Public Administration and Legal Affairs (de:Hochschule für den öffentlichen Dienst in Bayern; FHVR), and then studied political science at the Bavarian School of Public Policy from 1988 until 1991.
-From 1991 until 1996, he studied law at the Ludwig Maximilian University of Munich, passing his first state examination in 1994 and his second in 1996.
+From 1991 until 1996, he studied law at LMU Munich, passing his first state examination in 1994 and his second in 1996.
 Fabritius subsequently started his joint doctorate in law at the University of Tübingen in cooperation with the Romanian-German University of Sibiu (de; ro) in 2001, graduating magna cum laude in 2003.